Yo-yo club: Grimsby Town

 Grimsby Town are the most frequent yo-yo club, switching divisions a total of 32 times in their history with 15 promotions and 17 relegations as well as transferring from the Third Division South to the Third Division North in 1921.

-Their longest consecutive spell in the same division was 8, immediately after they were founder members of division 2, between 1892 and 1901.
+Their longest consecutive spell in the same division was 8, immediately after they were founder members of the Second Division, between 1892 and 1901.